giannisdoukas/CWLJNIKernel/docs/developers.rst

       return image

-The method for adding node & edge are very similar.
-For both of the cases firstly we update the graph based on users argument and then we generate the new image and we send a message for update.
+The methods for adding node & edge are very similar.
+For both of the cases, firstly we update the graph based on the user's argument and then we generate the new image and we send a message for update.
 Finally, we also send a message under the cell that the user requested to execute the command to inform him.